Author: R.A. Salvatore

 It’s instructional to compare Cadderly’s confrontation with Fyrentennimar here with Alias’ battle with Mistinarperadnacles in Azure Bonds.
 Both of them single-handedly confront an ancient red dragon in its lair, then eventually manage to subdue the dragon and force it to cooperate.
 But Alias’ battle feels much more interesting; she wins through a combination of guile and smarts (using her esoteric knowledge to force the dragon into a less dangerous form of duel) and sheer physical badassitude.
 By the end, it feels like she’s earned the victory.
 Cadderly, by contrast, just walks into Fyren’s lair, concentrates really hard, and magically enthralls it.
 The end result is that this ostensibly terrifying creature comes off as a total chump and the scene loses most of its potential drama.

 And speaking of waving things around, Cadderly is a complete dick in this book.
 At the very beginning he threatens, belittles, and then mentally dominates the head of his monastery, changing his mind and wiping his memory.
-He treats his friends like tools, never letting them in on his plans and overriding their eminently sensible objections to his erratic behaviour by brushing them off with “my god told me to do this.”
-He suddenly abandons his pacifist ideals and starts heaping the corpses of his foes Drizzt-style without remorse, scuttling his most interesting potential character conflict.
+He treats his friends like tools, never letting them in on his plans and brushing off their eminently sensible objections to his erratic behaviour by saying “my god told me to do this.”
+He suddenly abandons his pacifist ideals and starts heaping the corpses of his foes Drizzt-style without remorse, scuttling his most interesting character conflict.
 In short, he’s just an unlikable jerk here, an exemplar for how a Chosen One character arc can go terribly wrong.
 Salvatore begins to set up an interesting moral dilemma for him about “will I succumb to the temptation to use these powers irresponsibly?”, but it gets dropped on the floor after a brief amount of lip service.
 All of his actions, even the awful ones, turn out to be correct and justified in the end, and he never has to face any consequences for his behaviour.
-At the end he just stone-cold kills his own father, then shrugs, says “Okay, that was a thing” and walks away.
-No conflicting feelings or internal debate or moral qualms or anything — just the same indifference he has about all the other people he kills in the course of the book.
+At the end he just stone-cold kills his own father, then shrugs and walks away.
+No conflicted feelings or internal debate or moral qualms or anything — just the same indifference he has about all the other people he kills in the course of the book.
 For a guy who spent the second book full of self-doubt about his loathing for violence, he’s sure come a long way… and become considerably less sympathetic and interesting in the process.

 Ivan turned to regard Cadderly and the others, his pupils rolling about their sockets independently of each other.
 Somehow, Ivan still wore his deer-antlered helmet, and somehow, Shayleigh’s splintered arrow had not been dislodged.
 “Who knowed?”
 Ivan asked innocently, giving a lame attempt at shrugging his shoulders as he fell facedown on the path.